Incident.io

 {% hint style="warning" %}

-Any Incident.io user who is currently on-call for an enabled schedule can approve access requests.
-Ensure your schedule assignments reflect appropriate trust levels.
+P0 auto-approves or allows approval from any Incident.io user who is on-call for a configured schedule.
+Ensure your schedule assignments and integration settings reflect appropriate trust levels.

 {% endhint %}